pentandra/lifepreserver/content/blog/designing-for-open-access/index.markdown

   </figcaption>
 </figure>

-Yet some of the artifacts of traditional knowledge creation, namely citations and peer review, are not first-class citizens on the Web.
-In fact, imposing citations on documents on the web is fairly awkward, and feels like a hack.
-Citations are a remnant of the print paradigm.
-They were put at the end of papers because they would be in the way if they were put anywhere else.
-They don't fit the Web architecture or take advantage of the power of the Web.
-Not only that, but once they are there, it is all too easy to lose them.
-Since the [W3C's vision for the Web][w3c_vision] involves 'participation, sharing knowledge, and thereby building trust on a global scale,' doesn't it seem weird that there is no inherent mechanism to track knowledge *creation*?
+A big part of society is involved in the creation of knowledge.
+Yet knowledge creation takes place outside of the Web today.
+Since the [W3C's vision for the Web][w3c_vision] involves 'participation, sharing knowledge, and thereby building trust on a global scale,' doesn't it seem weird that there is no inherent mechanism to track knowledge *creation?*

 What would it look like if the process of knowledge creation was modeled on the Web?
 What if you could look *inside* a given fact, and see how it came into